 Q. Why does my tax bill include payments to the Alberta School Foundation Fund and Beaver Foundation?

 A. The County is required by the Municipal Government Act to levy taxes to pay a requisition to the Alberta School Foundation Fund ($3,376,830) and the Beaver Foundation ($216,729).
-The Beaver Foundation requisition remained the same, the loss in assessment means that all properties will experience a mill rate increase of 0.3%.
+The Beaver Foundation requisition remained the same, but the loss in assessment means that all properties will experience a mill rate increase of 0.3%.

 Q. Where do my tax dollars go?

 A. The municipal portion of your tax bill is used to fund municipal services and operations such as roads, utilities, agricultural services, policing, emergency services, planning and economic development, parks, recreation and libraries.
 For more information, click on 2018 Interim Budget Communique.

 Q. When will I receive my tax notice?